-Emily is a qualified yoga teacher with a background in politics, philosophy and international studies.
-She offers yoga and meditation classes, workshops and retreats in and around Bright in the Alpine region of Victoria, Australia.
+Emily is a qualified yoga teacher with a background in international studies & human rights activism and a love of adventures in the mountains.
+She is currently based in Bright, Victoria Australia and offers yoga and meditation classes, workshops and retreats in the surrounding area and further afield.

 In Taoism (and Traditional Chinese Medicine) the concepts of Yin and Yang are a useful tool for describing the relative energies that are present in our lives, in the world and in our bodies.
 In this article I talk about balancing what seems to be an overly Yang world...